Kaveri-Vaidya/Cisco-Networking-Labs/labs/3. life-of-a-packet/README.md

 # Life of a Packet

 ## The Expedition Log
-I already knew how DNS works conceptually and what ARP does in theory — but actually configuring routers to resolve hostnames and then watching which MAC addresses appear in which ARP caches made both concepts significantly more concrete.
-Theory said ARP is link-local.
-Seeing R3 absent from R1's ARP cache after a successful ping to it was the moment that actually landed.

 This is all about taking the theoritical knowledge of how DNS works and what ARP does to a practical level!
 It's about configuring routers to resolve hostnames and then watching which MAC addresses appear in which ARP caches.
 This made both concepts significantly more